 To receive credit for HLST 200, you must achieve a minimum grade of D+ (55 percent) on each of these activities and an overall grade of “C-” (60 percent) or better for the entire course.
 The weightings for each assignment and the exams are as follows:

 The midterm and final examinations for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course materials also include a study guide and course information as online documents.
+The course materials also include an online study guide and student manual.

 |Essay Assignment||Comprehensive Exam||Total|

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.